 Trains also operate on days when Ardenwood Historic Farm Regional Park is having a special event.
-These include the museum's Saturday 'Train Adventure' days and EBRPD events like Harvest Festival and 4th of July.
+These include both the Museum's special events and EBRPD's special events like Harvest Festival and 4th of July.

-Every Labor Day weekend, the trains are pulled by visiting steam engines brought in for our annual Rail Fair.
+Every Labor Day weekend during the Museum's annual Rail Fair, the trains are pulled by visiting steam engines brought in for the event.

 Each Halloween the Museum runs it's popular Haunted Train evenings during the two weekends before Halloween.
 This 'spooktacular' event is geared towards families.